hackclub/uploadparty/.junie/guidelines.md

 ## Performance and capacity targets
 - Concurrency baseline: The app must support at least 100 concurrent users at a time during normal operation without degradation of core flows (auth, uploads, feed, challenges).
 - Scalability: Treat this as a platform application.
-Design for horizontal scalability of the API (stateless services, shared nothing), durable object storage via S3 (multipart uploads, lifecycle policies), and the option to front media with a CDN.
+Design for horizontal scalability of the API (stateless services, shared nothing), durable object storage via Google Cloud Storage (multipart uploads, lifecycle policies), and the option to front media with a CDN.
 - Storage baseline: Expect to hold audio files for approximately 100 daily active users (DAU) initially; plan storage, egress, and cost controls accordingly.
 - When adding or modifying features, ensure middleware limits (timeouts, request size, rate limits) are respected and do not unnecessarily throttle legitimate traffic under this concurrency.
 - Prefer non-blocking I/O and streaming for uploads; avoid long CPU-bound work in request handlers.
 Offload heavy tasks to background workers where feasible.